In consideration of the topic, here are the 3 main questions to answer:

 'Do Slimming Teas actually result in weight loss'; 'Are they safe to consume'; and 'What possible harmful effects could they cause in the short to medium term?

 Whats On This Page

 Do Slimming Teas actually result in weight loss?

 There are hardly any robust, extensive or large studies that show a direct effect between slimming teas and weight loss.

 Most of them purport to contain herbs or supplements which have been shown to increase metabolism and by so doing weight loss. but outside of small studies or those conducted by the product manufacturers, this has not been validated

-However, taking slimming teas can lead to an increase in the gastric function and further purging.
+However, taking slimming teas can lead to an increase in gastric function and further purging.

-Being composed of largely to fluid, this weight loss is not sustained.
+Being composed largely of fluid, this weight loss is not sustained.